Bio 2050 - Anatomy and Physiology » Fall 2022 » Final Lecture Exam

 Diffusion rate is fastest when the concentration gradient is

-slightest and temperature is highest.
+B. slightest and temperature is lowest.

-slightest and temperature is lowest.
+C. slightest and temperature is at body temperature.

-steepest and temperature is highest.
+D. steepest and temperature is highest.

-slightest and temperature is at body temperature.
+E. slightest and temperature is highest.

 Question #35